-For more information, see the section above entitled "Liquidity and Capital Resources."
+For more information, see the section above entitled "- Liquidity and Capital Resources."

 Parent Level Liquidity Concerns.
-Our indirect parent companies have a substantial amount of debt.
+Our indirect parent companies have a significant amount of debt.
 Any financial or liquidity problems of our indirect parent companies would likely cause serious disruption to our business and have a material adverse effect on our business and results of operations.
 Any such event would likely adversely impact our credit rating, and our relations with customers and suppliers, which could in turn further impair our ability to obtain financing and operate our business.
 Further, to the extent that any such event results in a change of control of Charter (whether through a bankruptcy, receivership or other reorganization of Charter and/or Charter Holdco, or otherwise), it could require a change of control repurchase offer under our outstanding notes.

 Securities Litigation and Government Investigations.
 A number of putative federal class action lawsuits have been filed against Charter and certain of its former and present officers and directors alleging violations of securities laws, which have been consolidated for pretrial purposes.
 In addition, a number of other lawsuits have been filed against Charter in other jurisdictions.
 A shareholders derivative suit was filed in the U.S. District Court for the Eastern District of Missouri, and several class action lawsuits were filed in Delaware state court against Charter and certain of its directors and officers.
-Finally, two shareholders derivative suits were filed in Missouri State Court against Charter, its then current directors and its former independent auditor.
-These actions were consolidated during the fourth quarter of 2002.
-Additionally, on March 12, 2004, an action substantively identical to the Missouri State Court derivative suits was filed in the Missouri State Court.
-This case has not yet been consolidated with the other Missouri State Court derivative suits, but Charter expects that it will be in the future.
-The federal shareholders derivative suit, the Delaware class actions, the consolidated derivative suit and the new Missouri State Court derivative action each allege that the defendants breached their fiduciary duties.
+Finally, three shareholders derivative suits were filed in Missouri state court against Charter, its then current directors and its former independent auditor.
+These actions have been consolidated.
+The federal shareholders derivative suit, the Delaware class actions and the consolidated derivative suit each allege that the defendants breached their fiduciary duties.

 In August 2002, Charter became aware of a grand jury investigation being conducted by the U.S. Attorney's Office for the Eastern District of Missouri into certain of its accounting and reporting practices focusing on how it reported customer numbers, and its reporting of amounts received from digital set-top terminal suppliers for advertising.
-The U.S. Attorney's Office has publicly stated that Charter is not currently a target of the investigation.
+The U.S. Attorney's Office has publicly stated that Charter is not a target of the investigation.
 Charter has also been advised by the U.S. Attorney's Office that no member of its board of directors, including its Chief Executive Officer, is a target of the investigation.
 On July 24, 2003, a federal grand jury charged four former officers of Charter with conspiracy and mail and wire fraud, alleging improper accounting and reporting practices focusing on revenue from digital set-top terminal suppliers and inflated customer account numbers.
 On July 25, 2003, one of the former officers who was indicted entered a guilty plea.
 Charter has advised us that it is fully cooperating with the investigation.